Ian-Danas/readme-generator/Develop/testing.md

 ## Tests <a id = "Tests"></a>
 a
 ## License <a id = "License"></a>
-This project is covered under the MIT License license

 ## Questions <a id = "Questions"></a>
 if you have an additional questions about the project reach out to me at the github username or the email below